Introducing a new way to comply with OPPE/FPPE

 In 2008, TJC implemented a new standard mandating detailed evaluation of practitioners’ professional performance as part of the process of granting and maintaining practice privileges in a healthcare organization.

-CAP produced a white paper in January 2013 with comprehensive details about the processes: Evalumetrics for Pathologists’ Ongoing Professional Practice Evaluation (OPPE) and Focused Professional Practice Evaluation (FPPE) (PDF, 188 KB).
+CAP produced a white paper with comprehensive details about the processes: Evalumetrics for Pathologists’ Ongoing Professional Practice Evaluation (OPPE) and Focused Professional Practice Evaluation (FPPE) (PDF, 188 KB).

 Professional Practice Evaluation